Your Glorious Adventure

 • Prepare to spend a joyful day walking outside: comfortable shoes, layers, sunscreen, definitely bug spray, and maybe even a parasol are in order.

 • Stay hydrated!
 I like to bring a mug with a special belt clip to really get into the spirit (you can buy these onsite).
-You will need to purchase drinks as running drinking water is not available.
+You will need to purchase drinks to put in this mug as running drinking water is not available.

 • Consider bringing sanitizer and wet wipes although there are handwashing stations.

-• Bring a reusable bag for your shopping finds.
+• Bring a reusable bag for your shopping finds (bonus points if it looks period!)

 • You can have a great time on your own, but it’s even more fun with friends or family.